ramsgoli/goddamninit/README.md

 #### Usage

 * Clone the repository
+* CD into the repository: `cd goddamninit`
 * Run `npm install -g`
+* If you don't have webpack-dev-server installed globally, run `npm install -g webpack-dev-server`
-* Usage: `goddamninit name (optional)` If a name is specified, a new directory is created to house the project
+* Usage: `goddamninit name (optional)` If a name is not specified, the project is initialized in the current working directory

 Output: